The symptoms of Kawasaki disease usually develop in 3 phases over a 6-week period.

 During the sub-acute phase, your child's symptoms will become less severe, but may last a while.

-The fever should subside, but your child may still be irritable and in considerable pain.
+The high temperature should subside, but your child may still be irritable and in considerable pain.

 Symptoms during the second phase of Kawasaki disease may include: